Fire duo in, Daugunu captain

 This is the first team Gollings has selected since taking the role of head coach.

-Fire 7s forward Tira Welagi and winger Vuiviwa Naduvalo are the two new faces in the travelling squad.
+Fire 7s forward Tira Wilagi and winger Vuiviawa Naduvalo are the two new faces in the traveling squad.

-Wardens rep Tevita Daugunu has been handed the captaincy role and he will be assited by Waisea Nacuqu.
+Wardens rep Tevita Daugunu has been handed the captaincy role and he will be assisted by Waisea Nacuqu.

-Along with Welagi and Naduvalo, Army halfback Filipo Bukayaro and Police’s Josevani Soro are set to debut for Fiji in Singapore.
+Along with Welagi and Naduvalo, Army halfback Pilipo Bukayaro and Police’s Josevani Soro are set to debut for Fiji in Singapore.

 Bukayaro and Soro were named for the Malaga 7s in Spain but the team pulled out due to the pandemic.